cdapio/cdap/docs/developer-guide/source/operations.rst

 .. image:: _images/console/console_05_store.png
    :width: 600px

-The **Store** pane shows all the Datasets currently specified in the DAP, along with their name (a link to the detail pane for the Dataset), type (the Java class), storage in use, a realtime write-rate graph and the current write rate (bytes per second).
+The **Store** pane shows all the Datasets currently specified in the CDAP, along with their name (a link to the detail pane for the Dataset), type (the Java class), storage in use, a realtime write-rate graph and the current write rate (bytes per second).